svilupp/PromptingTools.jl/docs/src/examples/building_RAG.md

   :helpfulness => 5
 ````

-We can also run the whole evaluation in a function (a few more metrics are available):
+We can also run the generation + evaluation in a function (a few more metrics are available, eg, retrieval score):
 ````julia
 x = run_qa_evals(evals[10], ctx;
     parameters_dict = Dict(:top_k => 3), verbose = true, model_judge = "gpt4t")